 MARLINTON, W.Va. — Traveling through a windswept landscape of spruce and cranberry, a scenic parkway that explores some of the highest elevations in West Virginia is attracting more visitors.

-The Highland Scenic Highway is now among the most popular scenic routes in the Mountain State, and it's growing more popular as a destination by the year, especially in the last two years.
+The Highland Scenic Highway is now among the most popular scenic routes in the Mountain State, and it's growing more popular as a destination by the year, especially in the last two years, according to area officials.

 Cara Rose, executive director of the Pocahontas County Convention and Visitors Bureau, says the increase is hardly surprising in light of the recent increase in tourism in the mountains.